 Easy On The Eyes

 Eyes are affected by different lighting.
 Fluorescent lighting has been linked to eye strain, blurred vision and causing sore, watery or dry eyes.
-Sitting under intense, bright light or being exposed to the stroboscopic/flicker effect can also cause headaches, fatigue and migraines.
+Sitting under intense, bright light or being exposed to stroboscopic/flicker effect can also cause headaches, fatigue and migraines.

 The artificial UV light given off by fluorescent lights can increase the likelihood of developing eye diseases, like age-related macular degeneration.
 Replacing bright ambient fluorescent lights with warmer LED strip lighting reduces the strain on your eyes and your chances of developing painful eye injuries.